 Job-Specific Resumes – Are they worth the time and effort?

-Do you have just one general resume that you continually send out to the void and hope something sticks?
+Do you have just one general resume that you continually send out to the void and hope something sticks or do you use a job-specific resume?
 The great debate on resume quality versus quantity is certainly applicable when it comes to job searching.
 Although it is important to have a ‘general’ resume, it is equally important that you tailor your resume to the position you are applying for.
 There are some very easy steps to consider when tailoring your resume and ones that should guarantee results.

 Firstly, you want to review the job description.
 I find it best to print it out and highlight certain words that stick out to you as items the employer is specifically looking for.
 Typically an employer will include in the job description certain requirements such as Microsoft Office skills, or a college degree.
 They will also have additional keywords including: self-starter, motivated, detail-orientated, or customer service a plus.
 These are little hints into what skill-sets make the perfect employee and if you have these skills you should definitely include them in your bullet points within your resume.